OctopusDeploy/docs/docs/deploying-applications/step-templates.md

 :::

-Once a day Octopus retrieves the latest step templates from theÂ [Community Library](https://library.octopus.com/).
-At the end of thatÂ processÂ it also tries to link them to the existing custom templates which might have been imported manually in the past.
-Once the link is established the custom template can receive updates directly from theÂ [Community Library](https://library.octopus.com/).
+Once a day Octopus retrieves the latest step templates from the [Community Library](https://library.octopus.com/).
+At the end of that process it also tries to link them to the existing custom templates which might have been imported manually in the past.
+Once the link is established the custom template can receive updates directly from the [Community Library](https://library.octopus.com/).
 In Octopus 3.7.0 the link is created only when the custom template and the community template are identical.
 We decided to be strict to make sure we don't cause trouble by linking wrong templates together.
-Then we learned that the Import process in OctopusÂ doesn't preserve the Version property which means noneÂ of the existing custom templates will be linked.
+Then we learned that the Import process in Octopus doesn't preserve the Version property which means none of the existing custom templates will be linked.
 In Octopus 3.7.2 we made this process a bit less strict and now the Version property doesn't have to match.
 We believe that if all other properties (except Version) match then we still are safe to link templates.

 If the linking process is not linking a template that you believe should be linked then more than likely you don't have the very latest version of the template.
-The easiest way to fix this problem is to manually update the template with the data from theÂ [Community Library](https://library.octopus.com/).
+The easiest way to fix this problem is to manually update the template with the data from the [Community Library](https://library.octopus.com/).

 :::hint
 Name, all Parameters and Script Body property have to match for the linking process to consider two templates identical.